matheusmagnon/api/README.md

-# Getting started with Jamango
+# Getting started with API Nestjs

 1. **Clone the Repository**: Start by cloning the project repository to your local machine: